ray-project/ray/doc/source/rayserve/overview.rst

   serve.link("my_endpoint_backend", "my_endpoint")

-Once we've done that,we can now query our endpoint with something like requests (or an external service).
+Once we've done that, we can now query our endpoint via HTTP (we use `requests` to make HTTP calls here).

 .. code-block:: python